wpickeral/hello-ruby/README.md

 Lambda is very similar to Proc.
 One major difference is that a Proc will return after it is called and no other code within the calling method will be processed.
 Whereas, a lambda will return to its calling method rather than returning immediately.
-Lambda expects a certain number of arguments and will also throw and error the the incorrect number of arguments are passed.
+Lambda expects a certain number of arguments and will also throw and error if the incorrect number of arguments are passed.

 Here is the same example using Lambda: